alex1600/kiwi-dev/UNITY/KiwiAttributes/readme.md

-Bunch of Attributes options for Unity
+Bunch of Attribute to add above your variables to improve your inspector !

 # HOW TO USE:
-just import unity package
+- Install & import unity package

-All possibility with Attributes
+All possibility with Attributes:

 ![](https://cdn.discordapp.com/attachments/796831997813194752/893340816947425320/unknown.png)

-Exemple :
+Example :

 ```cs
 using KiwiAttributes;